twoenroute/jekyll-now/_posts/2018-6-27-We-Are-Moving.md

 ---
 layout: post
-title: New home, cheaper rent.
+title: New Home, Cheaper Rent
 ---

 Squarespace is a great platform for sharing and updating content, but it also comes at a price.
 To cut costs where possible, twoenroute.com will be moving to its new home as a GitHub page.
 The main reason for the move is simple, cost.
 GitHub pages are free and it’s quick to get started, just follow the steps outlined on the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.